dukeoflaser/ActiveRecordAssociations/README.md

 ###A _World_ `has_many` _powerups_ `through:` _characters_
 At this point, we've looked at the generated methods we end up with when our class has both a `belongs_to` relationship and a `has_many` relationship.
-A PowerUp model What about a _many to many_ relationship, AKA a `has_many through:` association?
+A PowerUp model with both of those relationships would have both sets of methods, along with the database-column generated methods.
+But what about this _many to many_ relationship, AKA a `has_many through:` association, that we've got going on between our World and its many powerups?

 Here are updated versions of each of our three classes.
 ```ruby